owlbarn/tutorial/book/diffequation/README.md

 All the provided solvers automatically infer the dimensionality of the state from the initial state.
 Consider the Native solvers, for which the state of the system is a matrix.
 The initial state can be a row vector, a column vector, or a matrix, so long as it is consistent with that of %f$.
 If the initial state $y_0$ is a row vector with dimensions 1xN and we integrate the system for $T$ time steps, the time and states will be stacked vertically in the output (i.e. `ts` will have dimensions `Tx1` and and `ys` will have dimensions `TxN`).
 On the contrary, if the initial state %y_0$ is a column vector with dimensions, the results will be stacked horizontally (i.e. $ts$ will have dimensions `1xT` and $ys$ will have dimensions `NxT`).

 We also support temporal integration of matrices.
 That is, cases in which the state $y$ is a matrix of dimensions of dimensions `NxM`.
 By default, in the output, we flatten and stack the states vertically (i.e., ts has dimensions Tx1 and xs has dimensions TxNM.
-We have a helper function `Native.D.to_state_array` which can be used to unflatten $ys$ into an array of matrices.
+We have a helper function `Native.D.to_state_array` which can be used to pack $ys$ into an array of matrices.

 **Custom Solvers**